ZachyCatGames/dial-ms-media-builder/readme.md

 * `n7` - LINCtape unit 7

 ### Input and Output Options
-The `-i NAME` or `--input NAME` flag is used to specify the base LINCtape's path (`NAME`).
+The `-i NAME` or `--input NAME` flag is used to specify the base LINCtape image's path (`NAME`).
 The input image must be a valid LINCtape image containing a DIAL-MS system.

 The `-o NAME` or `--output NAME` flag is used to specify the out image paths (`NAME`).
-The given path should not include a file extenion, as builder will automatically add one.
+The given path should not include a file extenion, builder will automatically add one.
-In most cases, two output images will be generated, one named `NAME.linc` and another named `NAME.MEDIA`, where `NAME` and `MEDIA` is the provided path and media type, respectively.
+In most cases, two output images will be produced, one named `NAME.linc` and another named `NAME.MEDIA`, where `NAME` and `MEDIA` is the provided path and media type, respectively.
 The only exception is if provided media type is `linc`, in which case only `NAME.linc` will be produced.

 ### Output Format
 Output LINCtape images will use the `linc` format with 512 blocks containing 256 words each and no start nor end leader.

-RK08, RK05, and SDSK images will use the DSK format with the following:
+RK08, RK05, and SDSK images will use the DSK format:
 * `rk08` - 3248 blocks containing 256 words each
 * `rk05` - 6496 blocks containing 256 words each
 * `sdsk` - Same as `rk05`

 ### Media Types
-Builder can currently build images for RK08, RK05, Serial Disk, and LINCtape media.
+Builder can currently build images for RK08, RK05, Serial Disk, and LINCtape.
 The media type, `TYPE`,  may be specified using the `--media TYPE` option with the valid types being:
 * `rk08` - RK08
 * `rk05` - RK05
 * `sdsk` - Serial Disk (disk format identical to RK05)
 * `linc` - LINCtape

-For all media types except LINCtape, the secondary device handler will always be the correct handler for that media type;
+For all media types except LINCtape, the secondary device handler will always be the correct handler for the chosen media type;
 the LINCtap handler will be the primary handler.

-If `linc` is chosen and the primary handler is not overridden (see: [#Secondary Device-As-System]), the secondary device handler will be 0'd and the primary handler will be the LINCtape handler.
+If `linc` is chosen and the primary handler is not overridden (see: [Replace the Primary Handler]), the secondary device handler will be 0'd and the primary handler will be the LINCtape handler.
-If the primary handler is overridden, the LINCtape handler will be placed in the secondary slot and the primary slot will assigned to the handler specified by the override option.
+If the primary handler is overridden, the LINCtape handler will be the secondary handler and the primary handler will be that specified by the override option.

 ### Rebootstrap Patch
 Builder provides a patch that allows restarting DIAL-MS without any LINCtape dependency.
 The system can be restarted by starting at location 017757, assuming the final page of field 1 hadn't been overwritten.
 The patch may be applied using the `-p` or `--enable-patches` flag.

+NOTE: This will restart the system from whatever device was previously used to load a program.

 #### Longer Explaination
 The reboostrap patch option does two things.